 On Halloween night, all the children on my block were out.
 We had no safety worries.
 We knew every single house on the street would have a treat, almost always candy.
-There was always the disappointing little box of raisins, but that was o.k.
-After we moved to the suburbs, the ante went up with whole candy bars and more expensive loot.
+There was always the disappointing small box of raisins, but that was o.k.
+After we moved to the suburbs, the ante went up, and we received whole candy bars and more expensive loot.

 Needless to say, there was always a lot of candy left over.
 I mean, how much could one child eat?
-We weren't allowed to keep our stash in our rooms (the reason given by my mother--to protect against bugs and mice), so all the candy was relegated to the kitchen.
+We weren't allowed to keep our stash in our rooms (the reason given by my mother -- to protect against bugs and mice), so all the candy was relegated to the kitchen.
 My sister and I noticed it being depleted, but usually too late.
-Most of it found its way into my pediatrician father's waiting room.
-Other kids who didn't walk those mean streets, knocking on doors, and yelling 'trick or treat' benefited from the fruit of our labors.
+Most of it found its way into my doctor father's waiting room.
+Other kids who didn't walk those mean streets, knocking on doors, and yelling 'trick or treat' benefited from the fruit of our labor.

 1. Use chopped Candy Corn or chopped Candy Bars in place of chocolate chips in cookies or brownies. (or use both as in this recipe for Candy Corn & Chocolate Chip Cookies from Christina Tosi at NYC's Momfuku)

-2. Chopped up Candy and Candy Bars can also be used as toppings for ice cream sundaes or over yoghurt.
+2. Use Candy and Candy Bars as toppings for ice cream sundaes or over yoghurt.

-3. Freeze it for another time when you get the munchies.
+3. Freeze the candy for another time when you get the munchies.

 4. Make homemade flavored vodka.
 It needs some time to infuse, but experiment with different flavors.

-5. Make Trail Mix with chocolate candy, raisins, peanuts and any other soft chewy candy.
+5. Make Trail Mix with chopped chocolate candy, raisins, peanuts and any other soft chewy candy.

 6. Mix up a batch of biscuits and fold in some chopped Tootsie Tolls or Peanut Butter Cups.

 7. Add chopped candy corn to candied yams.